 - Some Sinovac vaccines were purchased by the Filipino-Chinese Chambers of Commerce and Industry Inc for the “Spring Sprout” program (春苗行动) in The Philippines.

-- The UAE has donated vaccines to Seychelles, Jordan, Belize, Paraguay, and Indonesia; the quantities are recorded above.
+- The UAE has donated vaccines to Seychelles, Jordan, Belize, Paraguay, Mauritius, and Indonesia; the quantities have been omitted from all charts and graphics above.

-- Turkey has provided vaccines to Libya, North Macedonia, and Azerbaijan; the quantities are recorded above.
+- Turkey has provided vaccines to Libya, North Macedonia, and Azerbaijan; the quantities have been omitted from all charts and graphics above.

-- Chile has donated vaccines each to Ecuador and Paraguay; the quantities are recorded above.
+- Chile has donated vaccines each to Ecuador and Paraguay; the quantities have been omitted from all charts and graphics above.

 - One million Sinopharm doses will be used in Indonesia’s private vaccination program known as Gotong Royong.